Arcadia-Science/arcadia-color-brewer/README.md

 ---

+# How to install

+The ArcadiaColorBrewer R package can be installed using devtools:

+`devtools::install_github("Arcadia-Science/arcadia-color-brewer")`

+---

 <font size="3"> This walkthrough contains a function (**arcadia.pal**) for generating figure colors in R that match Arcadia's color palettes for quickly producing publication ready figures.

 <font size="3"> **arcadia.pal** is based on the **brewer.pal** function in the RColorBrewer package and functions similarly.
 Users provide a desired number of colors and a specific color palette to choose from.
 Arcadia currently has three color palettes to choose from: Neutral, Accent, and Lighter accents.
 Overviews of these palettes and can be [accessed here](https://docs.google.com/document/d/1hqy8Oqeffj2sOPGTkusiNNslaV1WinCnWP0N_lzeNVU/edit).